 GECC no longer provides funding to our business.
 In connection with the IPO, in August 2014, all of the historical related party debt outstanding was repaid, and GECC provided transitional funding pursuant to the \$1.5 billion GECC Term Loan Facility ("GECC Term Loan").
-During the three months ended March 31, 2015, we prepaid all of the remaining outstanding indebtedness provided by the GECC Term Loan.
+In March 2015, we prepaid all of the remaining outstanding indebtedness provided by the GECC Term Loan.
 Prior to the IPO, GECC was a key source of funding for our business pursuant to various intercompany funding arrangements.